Indian fishermen say U.S. boat fired without warning

 Some Indian media appeared to blame the United States for the incident; one television channel ran headlines reading "Murder on the High Seas" and "No Regret, No Apology from America".
 In a statement, the U.S. embassy in New Delhi expressed its condolences to the families of the boat's crew.

-At the Pentagon, spokesman George Little went further, saying: "We certainly regret the loss of life in this incident."

-State Department spokesman Patrick Ventrell said the United States would work with India and "be as transparent as possible to provide them with the results of our investigation once it's finished."

-Iran said the incident threatened to further destabilize a region already shaken by the international dispute over Tehran's nuclear program, which Washington and its allies believe is geared to make bombs.
+Iran said the incident threatened to further destabilise a region already shaken by the international dispute over Tehran's nuclear programme, which Washington and its allies believe is geared to make bombs.

 "We have announced time and again that the presence of foreign forces can be a threat to regional security," Iranian Foreign Ministry spokesman Ramin Mehmanparast said during a news conference broadcast on state television.